Buchenwald

 Camera BS06

-The eyrie lays on a larch where a bussard could be observed.
+The eyrie lays on a larch where a bussard and red kites could be observed.

 Camera BS09